NMillard/learnings/cloud-native/general-notes.md

 - Observability

 The sidecar approach is beneficial because it makes the sidecars talk to one another rather than the actual services.
-This means, we can get autoamtic retries, mTLS encryption, access control policies, tracing and metrics out of the box.
+This means, we can get automatic retries, mTLS encryption, access control policies, tracing and metrics out of the box.

 ### Running locally
 Use Docker Compose to run the setup locally.